GuruSR/SmallRTC/README.md

 `SmallRTC RTC; // Declare RTC object`

 Use the functions as you need to, though I would recommend including SmallNTP and Olson2POSIX for a complete suite of functionality.

+**NOTE:**  using dayStr or any other day function, will need to have Wday + 1, the week starts at Sunday with the Wday being the days SINCE Sunday as per time.h requirements.